BrunoVDK/sless/FILLME.md

 ## Extra

 In `GeneralTest` a few custom tests were written to check for clashes between extensions.
 Some tests particular to certain extensions were added as well (always in the respective classes). `ExtendTest` is one example.
+I also quickly tested a map for parametric mixins.

 ## Better Values